daltskin/SmartThingsNet/docs/InstalledappsApi.md

 <a name="getinstallation"></a>
 # **GetInstallation**
-> InstalledApp GetInstallation (string authorization, string installedAppId)
+> InstalledApp GetInstallation (string installedAppId)

 Get an installed app.